Canon EOS R10

 The Canon EOS R10 is a mirrorless interchangeable lens camera produced by Canon.
 It was announced on May 24, 2022, alongside the Canon EOS R7, and was released in Japan on July 28, 2022.
-In April 2023, some batches were recalled due to a loud noise during flash firing.
+The camera serves as an RF-mount successor to both the midrange EOS 90D and upper-entry-level EOS 850D DSLRs.

 Features

-The Canon EOS R10 offers various improvements and features not previously seen in the Rebel line of DSLRs.
-It builds on the enhancements provided by the EOS 850D/Rebel T8i and incorporates new capabilities while maintaining the compact size of the EOS 250D/Rebel SL3.
-The R10 has been described as the successor to the Rebel line, and uses the same LP-E17 battery as many Rebel DSLRs and M series cameras, delivering 350 shots on a single charge using the LCD touchscreen and 210 shots using the viewfinder.
+The Canon EOS R10 builds on the enhancements provided by the Canon EOS 850D and incorporates new capabilities while maintaining a compact size similar to that of the EOS 250D/Rebel SL3.
+The R10 has been described as the successor to the Rebel line and uses the same LP-E17 battery as many Rebel DSLRs and M series cameras.
+The battery delivers 350 shots on a single charge using the LCD touchscreen and 210 shots using the viewfinder.

-The R10 has a 24.2-megapixel APS-C CMOS sensor, a decently quick and accurate autofocus system, and supports continuous shooting of up to 15 fps with the mechanical shutter and up to 23 fps with the electronic shutter.
+The R10 has a 24.2-megapixel APS-C-format CMOS sensor, a quick and accurate autofocus system, and supports continuous shooting of up to 15 fps with the mechanical shutter and up to 23 fps with the electronic shutter.
+It provides the pre-shooting function.
 It can record 4K/60 fps video, with a 1.56× crop, and supports HDR PQ video recording.
 It also offers a native ISO range of 100 to 32,000, which is expandable to 51,200.
-The R10 has a 0.39" 2.36 million dots OLED electronic viewfinder with a selectable refresh rate of 60/120fps and a vari-angle LCD touchscreen.
+The R10 has a 0.39" 2.36 million dots OLED electronic viewfinder with a selectable refresh rate of 60/120fps and a vari-angle LCD touchscreen display.
 Additionally, it has a UHS-II SD memory card slot, built-in Wi-Fi and Bluetooth connectivity, and incorporates Canon's DIGIC X image processor.

 Reception

 Digital Photography Review gave the R10 an 87% overall score, earning the website's Silver Award.
 Engadget concluded that the R10 had excellent burst speeds and autofocus, good image and video quality but was not as big of an improvement over the Sony α6400 as they were expecting.

 PCMag concluded that the R10's price and capabilities placed it towards the mid-range market, with it being a sensible upgrade for users of the Rebel series or the Canon EOS 90D.
 Wirecutter concluded that the R10 was a solid APS-C body that's light and small but due to the lack of lens options on the RF mount they did not recommend it over the Olympus OM-D E-M10 Mark IV.

-The range of available lenses for this mount has since widened considerably.
+BCN+R sales data shows that the R10 has been the top selling camera in Japan for years since its release.

+Problems

+In April 2023, Canon of Japan announced a recall of EOS R10 units with serial numbers starting with 01, 02, and 03.
+Affected units were found to produce a loud noise when firing the camera's built-in flash.